-The 28th Street subway stop has been under construction for “enhancements” for over six months.
-The official reopening took place just this week and it’s looking better than ever.
+The 28th Street subway stop was under construction for “enhancements” for over six months.
+The official reopening took place just last month and it’s looking better than ever.

 According to the MTA Arts & Design,